TABLE OF CONTENTS (Click to jump) |

 IMPORTANT THINGS

 If you have read the whole article up to this point, you should know that there are a few terms that I haven’t explained yet, and that’s because I needed you to take a good look at all the intervals first, just so it will make more sense.
-Here are some of the them:
+Here are some of them:

 Student: What are simple intervals?